lmucciolo/food.get/README.md

 - [Stacy George](https://github.com/stacy-george)

 ## Introduction
-The project aims to analyze..
+The project aims to analyze food access and security within the Chicago area.
+The scope of this work provides an updated food access metric for 2022 to understand communities’ post-pandemic food access and shows how food access has changed in the city over time.

 ## Installation
 Note can only be run with